Homemade Asian pickled red onions

 Combine onions, spices and brine in the sterilized jar.

 5- Cool and store – Allow them to cool with the lid open.
-Once cooled, seal the lid and store it in the fridge for at least 12 hours to let all the flavor combine.
-I usually started to consume it the next day.
+Once cooled, seal the lid and store it in the refrigerator for at least 24 hours to allow all the flavors to combine..

 Asian pickled onion in a jar with lid open

-How long does this Asian pickled red onion stay in the fridge?
+How long can this pickled red onion stay in the fridge?

 Homemade Asian pickled red onions with Chinese Spices